Cesare Prandelli: Italy national team

+Under Prandelli, Italy went on to finish third in the 2013 FIFA Confederations Cup in Brazil, beating out Uruguay 3–2 in the penalty shootout after a 2–2 deadlock following extra time in the bronze medal match.
+Italy had previously lost out 7–6 to Spain on penalties in the semi-finals, after a 0–0 draw.
+Italy finished second in their group behind eventual champions Brazil, winning their opening two group matches against Mexico and Japan, but losing their final group match 4–2 to the hosts.

 After comfortably guiding the Italian team to qualification to the 2014 World Cup, in March 2014 it was revealed Prandelli had agreed a two-year contract extension that would keep him in charge until Euro 2016.
-On 24 June 2014, he resigned as Italy manager after a 1–0 defeat against Uruguay which eliminated Italy from the World Cup in the group stage.
+Italy won their opening match against England 2–1, but then suffered an unexpected 1–0 defeat to Costa Rica in their following match.
+On 24 June 2014, Prandelli resigned as Italy manager after a controversial 1–0 defeat against Uruguay in their final group match, which eliminated Italy from the World Cup in the group stage; during the match, Claudio Marchisio was sent off and the referee Marco Antonio Rodríguez failed to see Luis Suárez bite Giorgio Chiellini prior to Uruguay's goal from a corner kick.
+Following Italy's early elimination from the tournament, the press criticised Italy's gameplay, and Prandelli for over-relying on Andrea Pirlo, and for his inability to manage tensions in the dressing room effectively.

 Galatasaray

 On 3 July 2014, Prandelli became the manager of Galatasaray taking over from the previous fellow Italian coach Roberto Mancini, signing a two-year contract.
 He would only spend 147 days as manager, however, as he was sacked on 28 November 2014.
 His league performance was certainly not bad: in ten weeks his team managed to get six wins, one draw and three losses, landing at third place in the Süper Lig, one point behind Fenerbahçe and Beşiktaş.
 The team under Prandelli, however, had one of its worst seasons in the Champions League, with two 4–1 losses to Arsenal, and 4–0 and 4–1 losses to Borussia Dortmund, ending the team with one points and −12 goal difference in six games.
 Prandelli's statement that "the Turkish league is our priority" was not well received by the fans and the club board, as Galatasaray is often seen as the "European team" of Turkey, being the most successful club in European tournaments.
 Prandelli's tactics and player choices were also heavily criticized in the media, as he tried different lineups in 16 games that he managed.
 His successor, Hamza Hamzaoğlu, led the team to both league and cup titles.
 Players declared their discontent about working with Prandelli several times in the media.